Meituan-IoTCV/aicity_release/README.md

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ## Model Zoo
-We provided our train model weights organized with "camera view" and "fold".
+We release our trained model weights organized with "camera view" and "fold k".
+You can download to reproduce the results we report in the paper.

 | Camera View       | Fold | Model Results |
 | ------------------ |---------------- | -------------- |